Tag Archives: Val Gardenia

 We first published “Walking,” or as I like to call it “WIVG,” in early 2017.
 Each year we’ve made it stronger, but I am really delighted that we found a tool to help us create maps.
 Each hike has a printed map and a link to an online map with an elevation profile.
 The viewer can customize their experience by selecting the type of map (Street, Satellite, Cycling and more), zoom in to see more details, and also personalize a timer based on individual walking speed.
 Maps can be downloaded in eight different formats.

 For fun, here’s one route, a very easy but delightful art walk on a small mountain called Monte Pana where views over the valley from almost 7200 feet are accompanied by an art installation.
 Take a look and discover the Troi Unika.
+(NOTE: As of 2025, we no longer recommend this walk as the trail was poorly maintained when we walked it.)

 Mountain path with artwork